Top 5 Ways for Physicians to Attack Student Loans

 Travis applied his knowledge as the founder of Student Loan Planner, LLC.
 He provides flat fee student loan consultations for physicians.
 You can reach him at firstname.lastname@example.org.

-Student Loan Planner is currently a site sponsor, and some of the loan consolidation links towards the end of today’s post will benefit you, but may also benefit this site’s charitable mission.
+Student Loan Planner has previously been a site sponsor, and some of the loan consolidation links towards the end of today’s post will benefit you, but may also benefit this site’s charitable mission.
 Additionally, if you refinance via these links, I will donate $50 to a charity of your choice.
 See the Student Loan Resource Page for more details. -PoF

 Live below your means.
 Live like a resident for the first few years as an attending.
 Get the highest paying job you can and pay down your medical school loans fast.
 These pieces of sage advice would be all a young resident laden with debt needed to hear in 1995.